Embassy of the United Kingdom, Tehran: Gholhak Garden

 The Qajar monarchy gave the land for Gholhak Garden to the United Kingdom in the 19th century during the height of the British Empire for their ambassador to use as a summer residence.

 Gholhak Garden is separate from the historic British embassy several miles south in central Tehran, where British ambassadors have now lived for decades.
-Today, several British diplomats and their families as well as some Iranian embassy staff reside in the Gholhak complex.
+In 2011, several British diplomats and their families as well as some Iranian embassy staff resided in the Gholhak complex.

 The Islamic Republic of Iran, which has had strained relations with the United Kingdom, has on occasion demanded the return of the Gholhak property to Iran.

 Gholhak Garden and the British embassy in central Tehran have been subject to periodic anti-Western demonstrations orchestrated by the Iranian government since the defunct American embassy has no longer been the central target after being taken over in 1979 during the Iran hostage crisis.

-On 29 November 2011, Iranian protesters stormed the British embassy in downtown Tehran and Gholhak Garden.
-The incident came amid rising tensions over Iran's nuclear program.
-The protesters broke into Gholhak and briefly seized six British embassy staff before being released by the Iranian police.
-Britain expressed outrage at the riots and warned of "serious consequences."
+Iranian protesters stormed the garden at the same time as the British embassy in 2011.